-Termination of the appointment at the end of the contract term.
+• Termination of the appointment at the end of the contract term.
 If the review produces a decision not to reappoint, the candidate will be terminated in accordance with the University of Virginia's policy on AGF (PROV-004, Employment of Academic General Faculty Members).

-AGF members holding the rank of Assistant Professor may choose to be considered for promotion to Associate Professor after serving six continuous years.
-They may also choose to forego promotion review.
+AGF members holding the rank of Assistant Professor will be considered for promotion to Associate Professor after serving six continuous years.
+They may also choose to forego promotion review by opting out in writing.
 The Darden School may renew the contract of an Assistant Professor who foregoes review but is not required to do so.